Back to Pilotfish Home

 Data Processor Stage

 Next, we move into the Processor Stage.
 The Processor Stage is where we perform any pre-transformative operations on this data.
-Let’s say we’re getting our EDI from our SFTP and it’s encrypted, it’s in some foreign character encoding or in a zip file that we need to decompress.
+Let’s say we’re getting our EDI from our SFTP, and it’s encrypted; it’s in some foreign character encoding or in a zip file that we need to decompress.
 We’ll chain processors to perform all those sorts of operations – so that when we get to our next stage, we know that the data is ready for transformation.
-Here in our purchase order workflow – we’re using an asymmetric decryption processor with some conditional execution to say “in case my EDI payload that I’m picking up is encrypted, I want to go ahead and decrypt that before I send it onto the next stage”.
+Here in our purchase order workflow – we’re using an asymmetric decryption processor with some conditional execution to say, “In case my EDI payload that I’m picking up is encrypted, I want to go ahead and decrypt that before I send it onto the next stage”.

 Source Transformation into Common XML Structure

-First, we use a Transformation module to take any non-XML rep formats and give us kind of a baseline XML representation.
+First, we use a Transformation module to take any non-XML rep formats and give us a kind of baseline XML representation.
 Second, we’ll do a logical mapping – this is an XML to XML mapping using our data mapper.
 Since we’re ingesting some EDI here, we’re using our EDI transformation module.
 We’re supplying the X12 table data for the transaction that we’re trying to work with, in this case – EDI 850.
 And since we’re also dealing with EDI, we’re going to add some enhancements to the XML that we’re producing.
 We’re going to use some friendly naming here to add some more human-readable friendly names to that XML that we’re producing.
 To help us later on with our mapping, we’re going to also add some segment indexing.

 Mapping the Data in Drag & Drop Mapping Tool